How To Find The Size Of A Directory In Linux

 As you see above, du command displays the disk usage of the directories along with its sub-directories in the current directory.

-To display a particular directory’s size, for example ostechnix directory’s size, run:
+To display a particular directory’s size, for example ostechnix, run:

 36252 ostechnix/Swami Vivekananda (Chicago Speech) 452 ostechnix/MultiCD/plugins 44 ostechnix/MultiCD/.git/hooks 4 ostechnix/MultiCD/.git/branches 1012 ostechnix/MultiCD/.git/objects/pack 4 ostechnix/MultiCD/.git/objects/info 1020 ostechnix/MultiCD/.git/objects 8 ostechnix/MultiCD/.git/logs/refs/heads 8 ostechnix/MultiCD/.git/logs/refs/remotes/origin 12 ostechnix/MultiCD/.git/logs/refs/remotes 24 ostechnix/MultiCD/.git/logs/refs 32 ostechnix/MultiCD/.git/logs 8 ostechnix/MultiCD/.git/refs/heads 4 ostechnix/MultiCD/.git/refs/tags 8 ostechnix/MultiCD/.git/refs/remotes/origin 12 ostechnix/MultiCD/.git/refs/remotes 28 ostechnix/MultiCD/.git/refs 8 ostechnix/MultiCD/.git/info 1168 ostechnix/MultiCD/.git 140 ostechnix/MultiCD/maps 2706504 ostechnix/MultiCD 2832056 ostechnix/

-As you see size of the directories is displayed in bits.
-Let us display it in human readable format.
+As you can see in the above output, the size of the directories is displayed in bits.
+We can also display the size in human readable format.

 To do so, add -h tag with du command as shown below.